IPH-Technologies-Pvt-Ltd/eCommerceApp-iOS/README.md

 The UI of the eCommerceApp can be customized by modifying one or more classes namely the HomeViewController, ProductDetailViewController, or PurchaseProductViewController class.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+# Acknowledgments
+This project was inspired by the eCommerce App in the Apple App Store.

+# Video